Will Jenkins

 William 'Will' Henry Jenkins (born 4 July 1994) is an English former first-class cricketer.

 Jenkins was born at Yeovil in July 1994.
 He was educated at Millfield, before going up to Durham University.
-While studying at Durham, he played first-class cricket for Durham MCCU, making five appearances from 2014–16.
+While studying at Durham, he played first-class cricket for Durham MCCU, making five appearances from 2014 to 2016.
 He scored a total of 52 runs in his five matches, with a high score of 19, while with the ball he took 5 wickets with his right-arm medium pace bowling, at an average of 81.40 and with best figures of 2 for 27.